henrik/styleguide/README.markdown

       # Start out with anything that changes what it is.
       acts_as_baz

-      # Associations early since you might want to validate them.
-      belongs_to :bar
-      has_one :foo

       # Validations.
 I think of these as especially common lifecycle callbacks.
       validates :name, presence: true

       # Other lifecycle.
 In the order that they would run.
+Create before edit.
-      before_save :this
+      before_save :one
+      before_create :two
+      before_update :three
-      before_destroy :that
+      before_destroy :four

+      # Associations effectively define instance methods.
+      belongs_to :bar
+      has_one :foo

-      # Scopes are class method macros, so put them before class methods.
+      # Scopes effectively define class methods.
       scope :slippery, where(slippery: true)

       # Class methods before instance methods.